neziw/TitleAPI/README.md

 Simple API for sending titles (Only for Bukkit and forks)

 ## THIS PROJECT IS NOW DISCONTINUED!!!
 FULL RECODE SOON!!!!
+Actual code is really bad :/ I am planning to recode TitleAPI in my free time

 ## Features